 access this information.

+As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership and professionalism.
 Upon successful completion of this course, students will be able to:

 Utilize clinical decision-making knowledge to make appropriate clinical-ethical decisions in the provision of care for the high acuity patient.